GabriM97/NeuralNetworkBuilder/deploy_on_apache_server.md

 #> `sudo systemctl restart httpd.service` <br>

-[OPTIONAL] <br>
+- **OPTIONAL CHANGES.** <br>
-- Otherwise try running all this commands, but you will get errors still because _php-fpm_ will try to write things for each started user sessions (SELinux will block this attempts) into the application: <br>
+If you dont want to disable SELinux try running all these commands, but still you will get errors because _php-fpm_ will try to write things for each started user sessions (SELinux will block this attempts) into the application: <br>
 #> `chcon -R -t httpd_sys_content_t path/to/repo/NeuralNetworkBuilder` <br>
 #> `sudo setsebool -P httpd_read_user_content 1` <br>
 #> `sudo setsebool -P httpd_can_network_connect 1` <br>